stefanief9655/sep11-freedom-project/README.md

 ## Implications
 ##### PROS
 * My project makes for simpiler baking for anyone.
-Especially me
+Especially me.
+* It's user friendly
+* Allows for customization with ease and no stress about math
 ##### CONS
-* A new user might accidentently make way to many cookies resulting a a waste of materials and extra enviormental damage done by using an over for more time.
+* A new user might accidentently make way to many cookies resulting a a waste of materials
+* Some websites have this in them already but only for one recipe
+* Easy to replicate

 ## Blog